 With the card’s long introductory APR on both balance transfers and new purchases and its low regular APR, cardholders are bound to save on interest with the Discover it® Cash Back card.

 Discover Customer Service Ratings

-Other Notable Features: Fraud protection, free FICO® credit score, no penalty for first late payment (up to $41 thereafter), instant account freeze, 100% U.S.-based service, Dark Web monitoring with social security number alerts
+Other Notable Features: Fraud protection, free FICO® credit score, no penalty for first late payment (up to $41 thereafter), instant account freeze with Freeze it®, 100% U.S.-based service, Dark Web monitoring with social security number alerts

 If you don’t mind keeping track of rotating quarterly bonus categories – the Discover it® Cash Back is a top choice for cash back enthusiasts.
 You’ll have to activate the categories each quarter, but you can earn a generous cash back rate on purchases.
 The card is also ideal for savers hoping to spend a little less on interest, as it offers a solid introductory APR period on purchases and balance transfers with a low ongoing rate afterwards.
 The Discover it® Cash Back ranks well among some of the best cash back credit cards on the market, but if tracking categories and enrollment dates is a hassle, you may find a card that’s more fitting for your financial plans elsewhere.

 - The card’s rotating rewards give you more category variety and higher cash back rates than many cards with fixed, year-round categories.

 - Discover’s unlimited Cashback Match™ matches the cash back earned at the end of your first year, making it potentially the most lucrative welcome offer available with a no-annual-fee card.

 - Carries some of the lowest rates and fees available with a rewards card, including no annual fee, no foreign transaction fees, no penalty APR and no fee on your first late payment (then up to $41).